hgtonight/vanilladocs/docs/developers/configuration/homepage.html.md

 layout: docs
 categories: ["Developers","Configuration"]
 ---
-## Homepage - Change the Default Landing Page of your Forum
+## Homepage

-The Homepage settings page allows you to change what people see when they visit your site.
-We use "Discussions" as your homepage by default, but you can change it to whatever you like.
+The Homepage settings allows you to change the default homepage of your community when they visit your site.
+By default, Vanilla will use "Discussions" as your homepage, but you can change it to whatever you like.